lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 This should clarify the need of the EnergyPlus equivalent functions and show how these functions will be used in a simulation environment.
 In the pseudo code, ``->`` points to the EnergyPlus equivalent FMI functions. ``NA`` indicates that the FMI functions do not require EnergyPlus equivalent.

-.. todo:: The code below needs to be revised.
+.. todo:: The code below needs to be reviewed and/or revised to properly handle events needed for controls I/O.

 .. literalinclude:: models/pseudo/pseudo.c
    :language: C